Manannan Ballad

 The Manannan Ballad or Manx Traditionary Ballad is a poem in Early Manx dating from about the beginning of the 16th century.
-It gives an account of the history of the Isle of Man and its rulers, ranging from the mythical Manannán mac Lir up to Thomas Stanley, 1st Earl of Derby.
+It gives an account of the history of the Isle of Man and its rulers, ranging from the Gaelic god Manannán mac Lir up to Thomas Stanley, 1st Earl of Derby.
 The Manannan Ballad is the oldest datable work in the Manx language.

 Synopsis

 The poem begins with an account of Manannán mac Lir, first ruler of the Isle of Man, who defended the island by magical illusions and by shrouding it in mist.
 Rushes used to be gathered by the islanders and paid to him in tribute.
 St Patrick drove out Manannán and his followers, converted Man to Christianity, built keeils throughout the island, and installed St German as its bishop.
 St German died and was buried in his own church at Peel, but his place was taken by St Maughold, who converted some of St Patrick's keeils into churches and set up the island's parochial system.
 The poem briefly mentions a succession of bishops before turning to the arrival of King Orry, the first King of Man.
 Under him and his descendants Man gained its courts, assembly and taxes.
 The men of Orry's line were extirpated by Alexander, son of the Scottish king, but, the poet laments, he did not remain in the island.
 One woman, a king's daughter, fled to the king of England's court and begged for his protection.
 He married her to Sir William Montague, who thus became king of Man, but he sold the island to Lord Scrope.
 On Lord Scrope's death it passed to the king of England, who gave it first to the Earl of Northumberland and then, in reward for his services in battle, to Sir John Stanley.
 The island passed to Sir John's son, also called Sir John Stanley, then to Thomas Derby, who ravaged the Scottish town of Kirkcudbright, pacified the Isle of Man and ruled in magnificence.
 Derby is still alive, and the poet forebears to praise him in case he should be thought a flatterer.
 Later additions to the poem record that the island has come under the rule of a Scottish duke, James Murray, and then of the English king, who has destroyed the island's trade.